-This Blueberry Crumble Layer Cake is made with layers of cinnamon brown sugar cake, blueberry filling and frosting and a brown sugar crumble!
-It’s like a pie in cake form and it is SO good!
+This Blueberry Crumble Layer Cake is made with layers of cinnamon brown sugar cake, blueberry filling, frosting and a brown sugar crumble!
+It’s like warm blueberry pie in cake form and it is SO good!

 - 2 1/2 cups (325g) all purpose flour

 - 1/2 cup (120ml) vegetable oil

 - 1 tbsp vanilla extract

 - 2 large eggs

 - 1 cup (240ml) water